shinjuno123/space-travel-design/README.md

 This site is for people who want space Travel.<br>
-I made this site to use HTML and CSS Techniques I learned.<br>
+I made this site to utilize HTML and CSS Techniques I learned.<br>
 I also used some JS to give click event.<br>

 Technique Stack